Device dashboard on a TI EK-TM4C1294XL baremetal

 When the firmware is flashed, the board should signal its state by blinking LED1; while LED4 and LED3 will work as "link" and "activity" for the network.
 We now need to know the IP address of the board to connect to it.
 If we used DHCP, as it is the default, we can check our DHCP server logs or see the device logs.
 Let's do this.

-To connect to the board, in this example we'll be using picocom; we configure it for 115200bps and to add a carriage return.
+To connect to the board, in this example we'll be using picocom; we configure it for 115200bps.
 Use the proper serial device.

 Now start a browser on